-As we drove along the winding road to Maracas beach in Trinidad, my friend Scott said to me, “You know, I’ve come to realize that there’s only one thing you really need to get when you have a boss.”
+As we drove along the winding road to Maracas beach in Trinidad, my friend Scott said, “You know, I’ve come to realize that there’s only one thing you really need to get when you have a boss.”

 “Really?”
-I replied; my sense of intrigue and wonder stimulated because Scott is one of the most insightful people I know, and usually when he is waxing reflectively as he was doing at that moment, you could expect the imminent deposit of a wisdom nugget.
+I replied; my sense of intrigue and wonder stimulated because Scott is one of the most insightful people I know, and usually when he is in a reflective mood, as he was at that moment, you could expect a new perspective.

 Adding to my sense of anticipation was my knowledge of Scott’s current job situation.
 He was working in a highly political organization and dealing with the future of a project that had lots at stake in terms of reputations, time and investment.
 Several people could lose face or even their jobs and emotions were riding high.

 Scott smiled and said, “The one thing you need to get, and I really believe this to be true,” pausing for effect, “ is that making your boss look good is all that matters.
 Your personal opinions, assessments and judgments really don’t count.”

 I thought about this for a moment and reflected on my own boss/subordinate relationships and experiences.
 I could see what he was pointing to.
 In almost every situation that I can recall throughout my many years of working in and around corporate environments, people suffered and many lost their jobs because they didn’t get along with their bosses; perhaps because they didn’t understand this one simple principle of corporate organizational life.

 “So Job #1 is making your boss look good?
 No matter what?”
 I asked.